theajack/sener-docs/vuepress/doc/router.md

 });
 ```

-It should be noted that the router middleware is generally recommended to be placed in the first position

 You can also use json declaration to facilitate the definition of routing rules by module.
 If you use ts, you can use it with interfaces

 ```ts